awsdocs/aws-systems-manager-user-guide/doc_source/integration-s3.md

 Note the following important details about running scripts from Amazon S3:
 + Systems Manager doesn't verify that your script is capable of running on an node\.
 Before you download and run the script, verify that the required software is installed on the node\.
 Or, you can create a composite document that installs the software by using either Run Command or State Manager, capabilities of AWS Systems Manager, and then downloads and runs the script\.
-+ Verify that your AWS Identity and Access Management \(IAM\) user account, role, or group has permission to read from the S3 bucket\.
++ Verify that your user, role, or group has been granted the AWS Identity and Access Management \(IAM\) permissions needed to read from the S3 bucket\.
 + Ensure that the instance profile on your Amazon Elastic Compute Cloud \(Amazon EC2\) instances has `s3:ListBucket` and `s3:GetObject` permissions\.
 If the instance profile doesn't have these permissions, the system fails to download your script from the S3 bucket\.
 For more information, see [Using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the *IAM User Guide*\.

 ## Run shell scripts from Amazon S3<a name="integration-s3-shell"></a>